nowyhub/PomeSniper/READ.md

 # Discord Username Checker 🕵️‍♂️

 **Need help or want to connect with others?
-[Join the Discord server](https://discord.gg/zZ7p8Pbw).**
+[Join the server](https://discord.gg/zZ7p8Pbw).**

-This tool checks random 3–5 character Discord usernames and notifies you via a Discord webhook when an available username is found.
+This tool checks random 3–5 character usernames and notifies you via a webhook when an available name is found.

 ## ⚙️ Features

-- Validates your Discord token.
+- Validates your token.
 - Randomly generates usernames.
 - Checks availability using Discord’s internal API.
-- Sends available usernames to a webhook (your server).
+- Sends available usernames to a webhook.
 - Logs progress with clear output.

 ---